Hdbcoding/sdl_tutorials/readme.md

-Learning about sdl, going through will usher's and lazyfoo's lessons
+Learning about sdl, going through will usher's and lazyfoo's sdl tutorials